civicteam/docs.civic.com/civic-pass/ui-integration-react-component/client-sent-transactions.md

 </GatewayProvider>
 ```

 This changes the behavior so that the gatekeeper signs and sends the transaction to create the token.
-Please note that this configuration is not supported for all networks.

 Please refer to the example project on [<mark style="color:orange;">Github</mark>](https://github.com/civicteam/civic-pass-template) for more information.